MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-product-pricing.md

 }
 ```

-If the request succeeds, it returns status code 200 and the URI of the updated product.
+If the request succeeds, it returns status code 200 and the URI of the updated product in the Location header.

 ```
 HTTP/1.1 200 OK